Released On 10th Oct 2019

 - special expenses payments - these cover certain costs you may have incurred as a direct result of an incident.
 You can only ask the CICA to consider special expenses if your injuries mean you have been unable to work, or have been incapacitated to a similar extent for more than 28 weeks;

 - a fatality caused by a crime of violence including bereavement payments, payments for loss of parental services and financial dependency; and funeral payments.

 For example you may have suffered a physical injury that kept you off work for six months.
 The loss of earnings is relatively easy to calculate.
 The CICA will consider evidence from your doctor about the severity of the injury, including evidence to show how long you were unable to work; and details of your lost earnings.
-Under the 2012 Scheme, loss of earnings are capped at the current rate of SSP, thus it matters not if you are in a high paid job, the maximum you can recover is SSP.
+Under the scheme, loss of earnings are capped at the current rate of SSP, so it makes no difference if you are in a high paid job; the maximum you can recover is SSP.

 Often victims believe the CICA has underestimated the severity of their injuries and therefore awarded them less than they are really entitled to.